-In Japan, for the purpose of maintaining international peace and security, export controls\1 are imposed based on the Foreign Exchange and Foreign Trade Act (Act No. 228 of 1949; hereinafter, "Foreign Exchange Act").
+In Japan, for the purpose of maintaining international peace and security, export controls^{1} are imposed based on the Foreign Exchange and Foreign Trade Act (Act No. 228 of 1949; hereinafter, "Foreign Exchange Act").
 Accordingly, when attempting to export (provide) goods or technologies controlled under the Foreign Exchange Act, in principle, a license from the Minister of Economy, Trade and Industry (METI) is necessary.
 All those participating in this program must comply with the Foreign Exchange Act and all other laws, ordinances, guidelines, notifications, etc. of the national government.
 In addition to legal action and penalties, distribution of research funds may be stopped and the decision to allocate research funds may be cancelled if research is conducted in violation of the relevant laws, ordinances, guidelines, etc.

-\1 Currently, based on international agreements, etc., Japan's security export control consists of two systems: (1) a system (list regulation) that requires a permission from the Minister of Economy, Trade and Industry in case of attempting to export (provision) of cargo (technology) with specifications and functions above a certain level among the items listed in the Appended Table 1 of the Export Control Order and Foreign Exchange Order, and (2) a system (catch-all regulation) that requires a permission from the Minister of Economy, Trade and Industry in case of attempting to export (provision) of cargo (technology) that do not fall under the listed regulations and there is a risk of military diversion (use requirement and consumer requirement, or inform requirement).
+1 Currently, based on international agreements, etc., Japan's security export control consists of two systems: (1) a system (list regulation) that requires a permission from the Minister of Economy, Trade and Industry in case of attempting to export (provision) of cargo (technology) with specifications and functions above a certain level among the items listed in the Appended Table 1 of the Export Control Order and Foreign Exchange Order, and (2) a system (catch-all regulation) that requires a permission from the Minister of Economy, Trade and Industry in case of attempting to export (provision) of cargo (technology) with specifications and functions above a certain level among the items listed in the Appended Table 1 of the Export Control Order and Foreign Exchange Order, and (2) a system (catch-all regulation) that requires a permission from the Minister of Economy, Trade and Industry in case of attempting to export (provision) of cargo (technology) that do not fall under the listed regulations and there is a risk of military diversion (use requirement and consumer requirement, or inform requirement).

 Not only the export of cargo but also the provision of technology is subject to the regulation of the Foreign Exchange Law.
-When providing list regulation technology to non-residents (including residents who fall under a specific type\2 after May 1, 2022), or when providing it in a foreign country, permission is required prior to the provision.
+When providing list regulation technology to non-residents (including residents who fall under a specific type^{2} after May 1, 2022), or when providing it in a foreign country, permission is required prior to the provision.
 Provision of technology includes not only providing technical information, such as design drawings, specifications, manuals, samples and prototypes in storage media, such as paper, e-mail, CD, DVD, or USB memory, but also providing work knowledge through technical guidance, training or technical assistance in seminars.
 Acceptance of foreign students from abroad and activities such as joint research may include many exchanges of technologies that may be subject to the regulations of the Foreign Exchange Law.
 Please note that the technology acquired through this program may also be subject to regulation when it is intended to be exported (provided).